kubernetes/website/content/en/docs/tasks/example-task-template.md

 **[Optional Section]**

 * Learn more about [Writing a New Topic](/docs/home/contribute/write-new-topic/).
-* See [Using Page Templates - Task template](/docs/home/contribute/page-templates/#task_template) for how to use this template.
+* See [Content Page Styles - Task](/docs/home/contribute/page-styles/#task) for how to use this template.